 When the vehicle engine is running, the vehicle alternator recharges the living area battery and the starter battery.
 The main charge is provided to the starter battery.
-The living area battery cannot be charged completely during the journey.
 When the vehicle engine is switched off, the batteries are automatically disconnected from one another by a relay in the transformer/rectifier.
 This prevents the starter battery from being run down by electrical appliances in the living area.
 The starting capability of the vehicle is thus preserved.
 The charging condition of the living area battery or the starter battery can be read on the panel.